Victoria de Stefano

-Victoria de Stefano (21 June 1940 – 6 January 2023) was an Italo-Venezuelan novelist, essayist, philosopher and educator.
+Victoria de Stefano (21 June 1940 – 6 January 2023) was an Italo-Venezuelan writer, philosopher, and educator, best known for her work as a novelist and essayist.

 Early life and education

-Victoria de Stefano was born in Rimini, Italy in 1940, and moved to Venezuela with her family in 1946.
-She recounts this experience in Su vida, a collection of autobiographical texts published in 2019.
+Victoria de Stefano was born in Rimini, Italy, in 1940, and moved to Venezuela with her family in 1946.
+She reflects this experience in Su vida, a collection of autobiographical texts published in 2019.

-De Stefano studied at the Instituto Politécnico Educacional.
-She graduated with a degree in Philosophy from Universidad Central de Venezuela (UCV) in 1962.
+She studied at the Instituto Politécnico Educacional.
+She graduated with a degree in philosophy from the Universidad Central de Venezuela (UCV) in 1962.

 Exile

 De Stefano, her husband Pedro Duno and their two sons went into exile at the end of 1962.
 They lived in Havana, Cuba; Algeria; Switzerland; Paris, France; and Sitges, Spain.

 Return to Venezuela

 De Stefano and her family returned to Caracas in 1966.
-There she worked as a researcher at the Institute of Philosophy at the Universidad Central de Venezuela, and taught Aesthetics, Contemporary Philosophy, and Art Theory at the School of Philosophy and School of Art of the Universidad Central de Venezuela.
+There, she worked as a researcher at the Institute of Philosophy at the Universidad Central de Venezuela and taught Aesthetics, Contemporary Philosophy, and Art Theory at both the School of Philosophy and the School of Art.